 Space your breaks out evenly to avoid fatigue and make sure they vary in nature – one should be a food break, the other – a mini-concentration break (for your eyes and mind), the third – a bathroom break, the fourth – light exercise and so on, make sure that your breaks rest all the parts of your body that get the heaviest workload – brain, eyes, body.

-All of the items we mentioned in this article can (and SHOULD) combine together to create what is your trading routine, but trying to formulate something with so many variables in it isn’t that easy, so try working out those individual components first before you start throwing them all together.
+All of the items we mentioned in this article can (and SHOULD) combine together and create your trading routine, but trying to formulate something with so many variables in it isn’t that easy, so try working out those individual components first before you start throwing them all together.

 Make sure you’re comfortable with your trading hours and time zones and that you are able to work and stay as efficient as possible within them before you start optimizing other ingredients into the mix.